markszabo/markszabo.github.io/_posts/2025-11-14-cycling-all-around-japan.md

 So I decided to sell my road bike.
 I asked an online store, [Bici Amore](https://biciamore.jp/) for an estimate, and they said 30,000 to 45,000 yen, depending on the condition.
 My wife posted it to [Jimoty](https://jmty.jp/) and someone bought it for 50,000 yen.

-As I was riding it to the handover location, I remembered back to all the great rides I had, and I was happy.
+As I was riding it to the handover location, I remembered all the great rides I had, and I was happy to have had all these adventures.

 <script src="https://strava-embeds.com/embed.js"></script>